pi-hole/docs/docs/regex/pi-hole.md

 ## Comments

-You can specify comments withing your regex using the syntax
+You can specify comments within your regex using the syntax

 ``` plain
 (?#some comment here)